wrygiel/geokrety-website/gkShell/README.md

   They are embedded into geokrety image (when building using `gk build`).

 **Mariadb sql files** are automatically retrieved from `docker/mariadb`.
-  They are used to create geokrety database schema, initial data at `dbGeokrety` startup.
+  They are used to create geokrety database schema, initial data at `geokrety_db` startup.

 **Website configs files** are automatically retrieved from templates located in `configs/`